 Coronavirus: India records 53,370 new COVID-19 cases; active cases fall below 7 lakh-mark

 New Delhi, Oct 24: Union health ministry on Saturday said that India's active caseload fell below 7 lakh-mark for the first time in the last two months.
-According to heath ministry, 53,370 new cases were recorded in the last 24 hours.
+According to health ministry, 53,370 new cases were recorded in the last 24 hours.

 The total tally stands at 7,814,682 and the number of active cases stands at 6,80,680.
 A total of 650 deaths have been reported in the last 24 hours, which has pushed the total death toll to 1,17,956.